Inserting Rows, Columns and Cells

 Copying and Moving Rows, Columns and Cells

 Hold down Shift while dragging to insert the row, column or cell.
-Your mouse pointer will change to an arrow and the insert point will be displayed by a thick green line:
+Your mouse pointer will change to an arrow and the insertion point will be displayed by a thick green line: